brentp/combined-pvalues/README.rst

 TODO
 ====

  1. Handle outliers in ACF calc...?

+ 2. PCA, choose grouping column (for coloring) and p-columns?